hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04e_introR-data-manipulation2.md

 		write(glengths, "genome_lengths", ncolumns=1)
 >

+***

+> ### An R package for data manipulation
+> The methods presented above are using base R functions for data manipulation.
+For more advanced R users,
+> the package `dplyr` is a fairly new (2014) package that tries to provide easy
+> tools for the most common data manipulation tasks.
+It is built to work directly
+> with data frames.
+The thinking behind it was largely inspired by the package
+> `plyr` which has been in use for some time but suffered from being slow in some
+> cases.` dplyr` addresses this by porting much of the computation to C++.
+An
+> additional feature is the ability to work with data stored directly in an
+> external database.
+The benefits of doing this are that the data can be managed
+> natively in a relational database, queries can be conducted on that database, and only the results of the query returned.

 ---

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*